Last updated on June 30th, 2022 at 10:21 am

 A wide choice of restaurants and tavernas can be found here- offering something for every taste and pocket.

-Also, many local shops that sell traditional lace and more modern souvenirs are scattered all around the area.
+Also, many supermarkets and local shops that sell traditional lace and more modern souvenirs are scattered all around the area.

-We shouldn’t forget to mention the plenty of Apartments, rooms, and hotels that are scattered around the area.
+In Kassiopi, you will find plenty of Apartments, rooms, and hotels, both luxury and cheap, that are scattered around this large area.

 The port of Kassiopi